ATTENTION: Parents who are frustrated, confused

 Colleges regard themselves as champions of diversity, so you can bet there's no assurance your child is getting in, with legal inequality and favoritism firmly embedded in their admission pattern.

-The level playing field is no longer level, and many families are forced to resign themselves to their child attending second and third choice colleges, or look for an alternative way to get around them.
+The playing field is no longer level, and many families are forced to resign themselves to their child attending second and third choice colleges, or look for an alternative way to get around them.

 The Student Brand Strategy provides the alternative.